Geo-y20/Corporatica--Task/README.md

     - Extracts keywords from the input text.
 - **Sentiment Analysis**: `/sentiment` (POST)
     - Analyzes the sentiment of the input text.
+ - **Text Search**: /search (POST)
+    - Searches for a specific term within the input text.
+- **Text Categorization**: /categorize (POST)
+    - Categorizes the input text based on the presence of certain keywords.

 ### Detailed Code Snippets